 As a prospective exchange student, you can explore available classes at the University of Saskatchewan (USask) through our official Course and Program Catalogue.
 Please note that not all courses for the upcoming academic year may be listed at the time of your application.
 Course offerings are updated regularly.
 Once you receive your Letter of Admission (LOA) and Study Plan, we recommend reviewing the Catalogue again to confirm course availability and finalize your selections.

 Exchange and visiting students are generally eligible to take courses across a wide range of programs.
-However, the following programs are not available to exchange students.
+However, the following programs and colleges are not available to exchange students.
 These include:

 • College of Dentistry